atharvaj1234/Bootcamp/Day 2/Tasks 1-6/Readme.md

 8. **Footer**:
    - Includes a footer section with a link to the contact page.

-9. **Contact Page**:
+9. **Contact**:
-    - A separate contact page is created for user interaction and inquiries.
+    - A separate contact tab is created for user interaction and inquiries.

 ## How to Run
 1. Clone the repository.